 Example journey:

-- “laptops” (research)
+- “laptops” (browsing)

-- “best laptops for programming” (comparison)
+- “best laptops for programming” (comparing)

-- “MacBook Pro M3 14 inch price” (purchase intent)
+- “MacBook Pro M3 14 inch price” (ready to buy)

 3. Better Content Match